irving-qin/model-quantization/doc/classification.md

 # python 3 is required
 pip install -r requirement.txt
 ```
-Quantization for the classification task requires the pytorch version `1.3` or higher versions.
+Quantization for the classification task has not strict requirement on the pytorch version.
 However, other tasks such as detection and segmentation require a higher version pytorch. `detectron2` currently require `Torch 1.4`+.
 Besides, the CUDA version on the machine is advised to keep the same with the one compiling the pytorch.

 3. Install Nvidia image pre-processing packages and mix precision training packages (optional, highly recommend)